Hydrocarbure-H/python-patrol/README.md

 # Python Patrol
 Pat Patrouille, Paw Patrol...
 Python Patrol ensures that the codebase adheres to the best practices and standards, thus enhancing code reliability, readability, and maintainability.
+This little script is mainly used with Django Projects.
+Maybe some other Python frameworks would need other `--exclude` parameters or a different usage to launch the testsuite.
 ## Features

 - Sorting and organizing imports using `isort`